Keenal/Network-Data-Streaming/Project 1 - Hash Tables/readme.txt

 3. The flow ID and the values used to calculate the hash function have been generated randomly, with a seed value specified, hence every time the program is run, a new value would be shown as output.

-4. After running the program multiple times, here's the range of which the output for each algorithm will show up as:
+4. After running the program multiple times, here's the *estimated* range of which the output for each algorithm will show up as:

 4.1 multiHashing: 800 - 830
-4.2 dLeftHashing: 831 - 870
+4.2 dLeftHashing: 831 - 880
-4.3 cuckooHashing: 871 - 920
+4.3 cuckooHashing: 881 - 930